What we do

-We are aiming at an improvement of the national and sub-national forest policies, regulations and guidelines in line with national climate change mitigation targets, forest governance principles and development targets.
-Achievement of this objective by 2016 is measured by five indicators:
+We are aiming at an improvement of national and sub-national forest policies, regulations, and guidelines in line with the national climate goals (NDC), the principles of “good governance” in the forest sector and the biodiversity conservation goals.

 How we work